SICK-Solana/.github/profile/README.md

 ## Contact

 For questions or support, visit our site at [sickfreak.club](https://sickfreak.club) or reach out to the project maintainer at [rahulsinghhh2312@gmail.com].

----

-Feel free to customize this template as per your exact requirements!